SumZero: History

 The site's co-founder and current CEO Divya Narendra came up with the idea for SumZero in April 2007, while working for the hedge fund Sowood Capital in Boston.
 Narendra and college friend Aalap Mahadevia subsequently launched SumZero in March 2008.

 In June 2012, Winklevoss Capital made an angel investment of $1.05 million into SumZero.

 In October 2012 the site announced its first Annual Investing Challenge, jointly organized by SumZero and the Value Investing Congress.
-The top 3 ideas were pitched on the CNBC television show Fast Money and winner Ryan Fusaro presented his investment idea at the Value Investing Congress on October 1, 2012, alongside the portfolio managers Bill Ackman, David Einhorn, and Barry Rosentein.
+The top three ideas were pitched on the CNBC television show Fast Money and winner Ryan Fusaro presented his investment idea at the Value Investing Congress on October 1, 2012, alongside the portfolio managers Bill Ackman, David Einhorn, and Barry Rosenstein.

 SumZero hosted a co-branded research idea contest with Institutional Investor in November 2014.
 The event was hosted at the Bloomberg Tradebook headquarters in NYC.
 Over 250 SumZero members attended for live 4-minute presentations of stock pitches from 20 emerging managers, judged by a panel of professional investors.

 In March 2017, SumZero announced the Van Biema Small-Cap Challenge in conjunction with van Biema Value Partners and the Royce Funds.
 The contest called for research ideas on international small- and micro-cap stocks from funds managing less than $50 million.
 Massif Capital, a NY-based long/short equity fund was selected as the final winner of the Challenge for founder Will Thomson's stock pitch on Lucara Diamond.
 The winner received allocations from the family offices of Chuck Royce and Michael Van Biema, as well as operational advice from Van Biema Value Partners.

 The site opened applications for the Van Biema Small-Cap Ex-US Challenge in March 2018 and selected 5 finalists in May 2018.